Sujan-lab-cell/FlyRank_ai_info/README.md

 "Can I build an honest model that improves the content-review decision?"

-### One important note
+One important note

-I deliberately wrote this README so your **extra work is visible**, rather than making it look like you only completed the mandatory notebook cells.
-In particular, your **warehouse connection, missingness investigation, `avg_position` check, deliberate leakage experiment, ROC-AUC comparison, and automated excluded-feature verification** are clearly identified as additional work.
+I deliberately wrote this README so your extra work is visible, rather than making it look like you only completed the mandatory notebook cells.
+In particular, your warehouse connection, missingness investigation, avg_position check, deliberate leakage experiment, ROC-AUC comparison, and automated excluded-feature verification are clearly identified as additional work.

-Also, I have **not claimed that ML-05 is a separate official Week-3 notebook name** where the available assignment material doesn't explicitly establish that; I've described it as your Week 3 feature/leakage work.
-The internship's skill index does explicitly associate ML-05 with the leakage/warehouse work. :contentReference[oaicite:3]{index=3}
+Also, I have not claimed that ML-05 is a separate official Week-3 notebook name where the available assignment material doesn't explicitly establish that; I've described it as your Week 3 feature/leakage work.
+The internship's skill index does explicitly associate ML-05 with the leakage/warehouse work.

 Increase memory for more relevant answers
 Upgrade to expand the amount of detail ChatGPT can bring into responses from your saved files and past conversations.
 Upgrade to Plus

 it